This post has been updated and was originally published November 2021.

 The goal is to be seen, heard, and bought.
 An eCommerce marketing strategy should create awareness for your brand and products, drive traffic to relevant retailer websites and marketplaces, and convert that traffic into purchases.

-That’s still a relatively small proportion of total sales, but it’s too big a jump to ignore.
 To set themselves up for long-term success, CPGs know they must win in eGrocery – and that means getting smart about eCommerce marketing.

 The challenge is, eCommerce marketing for CPG has its own rules and idiosyncrasies.
 Some of the strategies and tactics that work well with other products just don’t work the same way in CPG.